Michigan Attendant Care – FAQs

 Answers to frequently asked questions about car accident victims and in-home nursing services

 Many auto accident victims in Michigan don’t realize that important No-Fault benefits are available to help them recover after a serious crash, especially attendant care.
 Our personal injury lawyers tell our clients to think of attendant care as in-home nursing care.
-When a car accident victim is seriously injured, a person providing attendant care would help you with basic needs, like eating and bathing.
+When a car accident victim is seriously injured, a person providing these services would help you with basic needs, like eating and bathing.

 If you have questions about attendant care and your car accident, call Michigan Auto Law at (800) 777-0028.
 The call and the advice is free.